 Well if you asked me, I’d say a heap of things.
 I’d remember being an 8-year-old girl playing with my favourite Barbie doll, adorning her in whatever white makeshift dress I could find and making her marry Action Man.
 The numbers of times I can’t count.
 I’d remember growing out of my dolls and playing football instead, with the conviction that boys were simply gross.

 I’d remember the hours, if not days, of planning that went into putting together our big day, trying my best not to become a “bridezilla” (not sure if that worked to plan).
 Or the day my mum told me “a Malawian bride has to have a traditional bridal shower, you can’t do without it”.

 Girl = bride

 ‘Bride’ is written into my story now.
 I suppose it’s popped up often along the road.
 But not in the way it has for some of the girls from my home country, Malawi.
-For girls like Elita (photo above) it’s etched into their identity from birth.
+For girls like Elita it can be etched into their identity from birth.

 Girl equals bride.
-Girl equals homemaker.
+Girl equals home-maker.
 It’s the story they've always been told.
 But it doesn’t end there.
-Sometimes bride equals death from abuse or childbirth – the leading cause of death in girls under 19 globally.
+Sometimes bride equals death from abuse or childbirth – which is the leading cause of death in girls under 19 globally.